The five steps to your weight loss Journey

 - The duodenal switch is reserved for special cases e.g. over 450 lbs or 220 kg weights.

 - There are many experimental procedures that we do not yet recommend because the long term results are not known (eg. single anastomosis bypass, ilea interposition etc.).

 - Click here for a comparative summary of the different procedures.

 Step 3: When can you get the surgery?

 - We can complete your surgery in 4-6 weeks from the time we receive your completed patient questionnaire.

 - If you suffer from certain obesity associated diseases such as heart disease, or lung disease, it may take 4-6 weeks longer – for your own safety.
 We need to ‘optimize’ your health and minimize the risks.

-- You also get to chose the time that suits you and you will not be cancelled due to emergencies.
+- You also get to choose the time that suits you and you will not be cancelled due to emergencies.

 Step 4: What does the surgery cost?